Szer/GiraffeGenerator/README.md

     Provide an implementation for them explicitely if you want to replace validation for them too.
   - `IGiraffeAdditionalValidator<'model>` - adds more validation
     to either `IGiraffeValidator<'model>` or generated validation
+- Note for people migrating from/to Windows OS: `System.ComponentModel.DataAnnotations.RangeAttribute` used by validation produces a different text representation for Double.*Infinity on Windows: infinity unicode symbol (&#221E;) instead of "Infinity"
 - May require serializer configuration to support mapping of absent and null values from/to Optionon<_>
 - May require serializer configuration to throw on absent required properties